FortiGate Firewall: Quick Start

 - Click Create new → System administrator.

-- Specify the login and password with which the administrator will connect to the firewall.
+- Specify the username and password that the administrator will use to connect to the firewall.

 - Select an administrator profile.
 A profile is an administrator role with access to firewall settings.
 By default, the

 super_adminprofile with full access to settings is available.
-You can create a new profile under System → Admin Profiles. - Click OK.
+You can create a new profile in the System → Admin Profiles section. - Click OK.

 Graphical interface